afunnydev/tinysociety/content/articles/2019-05-10-tiny-house-builders-in-washington.md

-## West Coast Homes
+## Tiny House Cribs

-The company was created in 2011 as a division of Faber Construction.
-They are oriented in building small parked models and fixed foundations tiny houses.
-They offer models, but they can customize a plan to fit your needs aswell.
+The company is well informed of the tiny house laws in the State of Washington as advetised on their website.
+They have a whole page on the subject with videos of the different laws and bills passed in the state of Washington!
+You can choose in their selection of tiny house on wheels models and fixed foundation models or if you prefer, you can get them to build a custom one.
+This Wenatchee company also offers financing options with interest rates as low as 5% (as advertised on their webiste).

 **Location:** Lynden, Washington